-UNDERSTANDING, Ortho Pharmaceutical Corporation, Raritan, New Jersey
+Ortho Pharmaceutical Corporation, Raritan, New Jersey

-You can get more information, posters or plastic models from: the nearest Planned Parenthood office International Planned Parenthood Federation, 111 4th Ave, N.Y.
-N.Y.
-Ortho Pharmaceutical Corporation, Raritan, New Jersey Educational Department, Tampax Incorporated, N.Y N.Y.10017 Health Pac, 17 Murray St, N.Y N.Y.
-Women's Abortion Project, 36 W. 22nd St N.Y.
-N.Y.
+Educational Department, Tampax Incorporated, New York, N.Y.
+10017

+Health-Pac, 17 Murray St., New York, N.Y.

+Women's Abortion Project, 36 W. 22nd St., New York, N.Y.

 The above are very different kinds of people.
-Don't forget that Ortho and Tampax are capitalist organizationsp, pushing their own products for profit; nevertheless, their educational departments put out some excellent stuff.
+Don't forget that Ortho and Tampax are capitalist organizations, pushing their own products for profit; nevertheless, their educational departments put out some excellent stuff.
 Planned Parenthood pushes population control and birth control pills.

 The local Planned Parenthood can give you the name of the local Ortho representative from whom you can try to get birth control kits (with Ortho contraceptive products).
 It helps to have a physician call for you.
-P.P. can also give you the names of gynecologists who may give or sell you different IUD's.
-It is also good to have the names of doctors to whom you can refer women.
+P.P. can also give you the names of gynecologists who may give or sell you different IUDs.
+It is also good to have the names or doctors to whom you can refer women.

 It took a long time to put together this course, but we don't consider it a finished product.
 As more women use, teach, and learn from the course, it must be expanded and revised to meet our needs.
-We plan to continue our work and want to have a second edition ready to be printed in 6 months to a year.
-The course will be best changed by the corrections and additions sent by those who useit.
-So send them in: Boston Women's Health Collective, c/o New England Free Press, 791 Tremont St. Boston, Mass, 02118.
+We plan to continue our work and want to have a second edition ready to be printed in six months to a year.
+The course will be best changed by the corrections and additions sent by those who use it.
+So send them in: Boston Women's Health Course Collective, c/o New England Free Press, 791 Tremont St., Boston, Mass.
+02118